JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_02.md

 There are many interesting paragraphs that have stuck in my memory, but some that have been “haunting” me recently are the following:

 Today, the profit-motivated economy is doomed to failure unless profit motives can be overcome by service motives.
 Ruthless competition based on narrow-minded selfishness eventually destroys the very thing it seeks to maintain.
-The selfish and exclusive profit motive is incompatible with Christian ideals—far more incompatible with the teachings of Jesus.
-[UB 71:6.1](/en/The_Urantia_Book/71#p6_1)
+The selfish and exclusive profit motive is incompatible with Christian ideals—far more incompatible with the teachings of Jesus. <a id="a190_357"></a>[UB 71:6.1](/en/The_Urantia_Book/71#p6_1)

 The profit motive is to the service motive in economics what fear is to love in religion.
 But the profit motive is not to be suddenly destroyed or eliminated; it keeps many otherwise lazy mortals hard at work.
-This exciter of social energy need not, however, be perennially selfish in its objectives.
-[UB 71:6.2](/en/The_Urantia_Book/71#p6_2)
+This exciter of social energy need not, however, be perennially selfish in its objectives. <a id="a192_301"></a>[UB 71:6.2](/en/The_Urantia_Book/71#p6_2)

 The profit motive in economic activities is altogether base and wholly unworthy of an advanced order of society; nevertheless, it is an indispensable factor during the early phases of civilization.
-The profit motive is not to be taken away from men until they have provided solid higher types of nonprofit motives for economic endeavor and social service—the transcendent striving for superlative wisdom, fascinating brotherhood, and the excellence of spiritual attainment.
-[UB 71:6.3](/en/The_Urantia_Book/71#p6_3)
+The profit motive is not to be taken away from men until they have provided solid higher types of nonprofit motives for economic endeavor and social service—the transcendent striving for superlative wisdom, fascinating brotherhood, and the excellence of spiritual attainment. <a id="a194_474"></a>[UB 71:6.3](/en/The_Urantia_Book/71#p6_3)
 <br style="clear:both;"/>

 [Read more](/en/article/Francisco_Javier_Santos_Castilla/Mi_parrafo_favorito)